P$^2$HCT: Plug-and-Play Hierarchical C2F Transformer for Multi-Scale Feature Fusion: Experiment

-We also validate PST as a plug-in for classification (PST-CLS) on ImageNet using ResNet-18/50/101 and lightweight YOLOv11-cls backbones (Table~\ref{tab:comparison-CLS}).
-Across all architectures, integrating PST yields consistent accuracy gains over the corresponding baselines—for example, ResNet-18 improves by around 6\%, ResNet-50 and ResNet-101 by 1–2\%, and YOLOv11-cls variants by approximately 1\% in top-1 accuracy.
-These results demonstrate that PST can enhance both heavy and lightweight backbones with minimal overhead, offering a favorable accuracy–efficiency trade-off without requiring a specialized backbone design.
+We also validate P$^2$HCT as a plug-in for classification (P$^2$HCT-CLS) on ImageNet using ResNet-18/50/101 and lightweight YOLOv11-cls backbones (Table~\ref{tab:comparison-CLS}).
+Across all architectures, integrating P$^2$HCT yields consistent accuracy gains over the corresponding baselines—for example, ResNet-18 improves by around 6\%, ResNet-50 and ResNet-101 by 1–2\%, and YOLOv11-cls variants by approximately 1\% in top-1 accuracy.
+These results demonstrate that P$^2$HCT can enhance both heavy and lightweight backbones with minimal overhead, offering a favorable accuracy–efficiency trade-off without requiring a specialized backbone design.